Ultimate Guide To WordPress RSS

 (Copy the URL of your feed)

-Paste your URL of your feed into a feed reader to view the content.
+Paste your URL of your feed into a feed reader to view the feed content.

-(Paste the URL of your feed into a feed reader to view the feed content.
+(Paste your feed URL into a feed reader to view the feed content.
 Source: Feedreader)

-Like feedreaders, WordPress has the ability to process RSS feeds.
+Like feedreaders, WordPress has the ability to process RSS/XML feeds and convert these into readable content.

-In the example below, we are going to add content from another website’s RSS feeds to your WordPress site.
+In the example below, we’ll add content from another website or blog to yours.

 How To Add Feeds To Your WordPress Sidebar

-As mentioned earlier, no matter what industry your business operates in, you can easily display on your site the latest content from an industry-related government department or authoritative site in your industry simply by adding content from their RSS feed.
-You can use RSS feeds to display a range of information on your WordPress site like news, Facebook updates, or content from thousands of sites using the WordPress RSS widget.
+As mentioned earlier, no matter what industry you are part of, you can easily add to your site the latest news from an industry-related government department or authoritative site in your industry by simply importing content from their feed.
+You can use RSS feeds to display a range of information on your WordPress site such as news, Facebook updates, or content from thousands of sites using the WordPress RSS widget.

-copy the feed URL from a website or blog that publishes content that you would like to add to your sidebar …
+copy the RSS feed URL from a website that publishes content that you would like to add to your site …

 (RSS Widget)